-The practice aims to meet the requirements of the Data Protection Act 2018, the General Data Protection Regulation (GDPR], the guidelines on the Information Commissioner’s website as well as our professional guidelines and requirements.
+The practice aims to meet the requirements of the Data Protection Act 2018, the United Kingdom General Data Protection Regulation (GDPR], the guidelines on the Information Commissioner’s (ICO) website as well as our professional guidelines and requirements.

 You will be asked to provide personal information when joining the practice.
 The purpose of processing your personal data is to provide you with optimum dental health care and prevention.

-We minimise the data that we keep, and do not keep it for longer than necessary.
 We never pass your personal details to a third party unless we have a contract for them to process data on our behalf and will otherwise keep it confidential.
 If we intend to refer a patient to another practitioner or to secondary care such as a hospital we will gain the individual’s permission before the referral is made and the personal data is shared.
 Your data will be shared with the NHS in England, Scotland and Wales or the HSC in Northern Ireland if you are having NHS or HSC treatment.

 For full details or where your data is stored, please ask to see Information Governance Procedures (M 217C).

-Our lawful bases for processing personal data:
+We have established the following lawful bases for processing your data: Our lawful bases for processing personal data:

-The legitimate interests of the dental practice
+- The legitimate interests of the dental practice

-Our lawful bases for processing special category data:
+Our Article 9 conditions for processing special category data:

 The reasons we process the data include: